Hunting

 • Pick up your permit in-person at the visitor center.
 Parents and legal guardians may pick up permits for their children under 16.

-• Choose a hunting area (see list below).
-Hunters may hunt only in the area listed on their permit (exception: see Special Hog Season below).
+• Choose one hunting area (see list below).
+You may hunt only in the area listed on your permit (exception: see Special Hog Season below).

 Hunting Areas

 Big Thicket offers 7 areas of the preserve for hunting.
 Each area has a limited number of permits available.
-See the park map for the location of each area.
+Hunters may choose one (1) area to hunt in for the season.

 Hunting Area Total No.